-The Pensions Authority (formerly known as the Pensions Board) is the statutory body tasked with overseeing the proper administration of pension schemes and the protection of pension rights for people living in Ireland.
+The Pensions Authority is responsible for overseeing the administration of pension schemes and the protection of pension rights for people living in Ireland.

 A separate Pensions Council advises the Minister for Social Protection on matters relating to policy on pensions and protect the consumer interest.

 What does the Pensions Authority do?

 The main functions of the Pensions Authority include:

 - Providing information and guidance to members and trustees of pension schemes